SheTroxel/credit-risk-classifications/README.md

   * Predict a Logistic Regression Model with Resampled Training Data

-  * Write a Credit Risk Analysis Report
+  * Write a Credit Risk Analysis Report: Credit_Risk/report-template.md

 ### Split the Data into Training and Testing Sets
 To begin the challenge, I read the `lending_data.csv` data from the Resources folder into a Pandas DataFrame.